WENDY LAWRENCE, founder

 The second word on my business card is “writer”.
 People don’t know how to respond to that, either, and if they had a third eyebrow, I’m sure they would raise it.
 At a writing conference I went to recently, someone said that society looks at unpublished writers the same way they look at the lady who pushes cats down the street in a grocery cart.
-I’m currently working on a middle grade fantasy book about time-traveling seventh graders as well as a few picture books and a chapter book about a princess and a knight who solve scientific mysteries.
-I also freelance.
-And I have a blog, which you know.

 The story behind the story behind the bio

 I am originally from Seattle, a city that looks beautiful in gray, which is good because it wears it a lot.
 It was during my high school years in the drizzly city that I first began to toy with the hobby that is writing…or was it writing that began to toy with me?